fvsnippets/fvsnippets.github.io/README.md

 *NOTE*: Some shells may require you to escape brackets, so if you get a "no matches found" error, try `rake install\['readify'\]`.

 # License

+Notice: This is Readify from Vladi Gleba with ad-hoc modifications by Federico Valido.
+Below is the original license.
+The theme with Federico Valido's ad-hoc modifications uses the same license.

 The MIT License